DennisBecker/grunt-sass-globbing/README.md

 In your project's Gruntfile, add a section named `sass_globbing` to the data object passed into `grunt.initConfig()`.

-### Usage Examples
+### Usage Example

 In this example, an import map from a defined path will be created.
-Best practice is that the empty destination file is added to your version control, while `grunt-sass-globbing` will overwrite it with the generated import statements.
+You might want to add an empty destination file to your version control, while `grunt-sass-globbing` will overwrite it with the generated import statements.

-#### Usage with libsass or Ruby Sass
+#### Usage with all options

 ```js
 grunt.initConfig({